holochain/docs-pages/src/concepts/7_validation.md

 Let's review what we've covered so far.

 1. Holochain is a framework for building apps that let peers directly share data without needing the protective oversight of a central server.
 2. How does it do this?
 You may recall from [the beginning](../1_the_basics) of this series that Holochain's two pillars are **intrinsic data integrity** and **peer replication/validation**.
-The first pillar defines what valid data looks like while the second pillar uses the rules of the first pillar to protect users and the whole network.
+The first pillar defines what valid data looks like, while the second pillar uses the rules of the first pillar to protect users and the whole network.
 3. We said that each type of [**app entry**](../3_source_chain#source-chain-your-own-data-store) can contain any sort of string data whose correctness is determined by custom **validation rules**.
-4. We then showed how [**peer validators**](../4_dht#a-cloud-of-witnesses) use those rules to analyze entries and spread the news about bad actors.
+4. We then showed how [**peer validators**](../4_dht#a-cloud-of-witnesses) use those rules to analyze entries and spread news about bad actors.

 Holochain is the engine that moves data around, validates it, and takes action based on validation results.
 Your DNA is simply a collection of functions for creating data and validation rules for checking that data.
 Those two things are critical to the success of your app because they define the membranes of safety between the user and DHT.
-Well designed validation rules protect everyone, while buggy validation rules leave them vulnerable.
+Well-designed validation rules protect everyone, while buggy validation rules leave them vulnerable.

 Some entries can be computationally expensive to validate.
-In a currency app, for example, the validity of a transaction rests on the account balances of both transacting parties, which is the sum of all their prior transactions.
-The validity of each of those transactions depends on the account balance at the time, plus the validity of the account balance of the people with whom they transacted, and so on and so on.
+In a currency app, for example, the validity of a transaction depends on the account balances of both transacting parties, which is the sum of all their prior transactions.
+The validity of each of those transactions depends on the account balance at the time, plus the validity of the account balance of the people they transacted with, and so on and so on.
 The data is deeply interconnected; it could take forever to call up every single transaction and validate it, which is inconvenient when all you want to do is buy a cup of coffee and get to work.

 The DHT offers a shortcut---it remembers the validation results of existing entries.
 You can ask the validators of the parties' previous transactions if they detected any problems.
 You can assume that they have done the same thing for the transaction prior to those and so on.
 As long as you trust a significant portion of your peers to be following the same rules as you, the validitation result of the most recent entry 'proves' the validity of all the entries before it.